writetohoney/ai-in-public-sector/syllabus.md

 **Track B — AI Agent or Tool Prototype.** A functional AI agent or tool prototype for a public-sector use case, plus a ~2,000-word design rationale covering the problem addressed, the technical approach, the governance considerations (including a responsible-use and risk assessment), and the limitations.

+**Track C — Adaptive Capacity Assessment.** For students who want to take the diagnostic further.
+A ~4,000-word assessment of one institution across all seven dimensions, comprising: what you assessed and how; dimension-by-dimension findings with evidence; **an explicit account of what you could not observe and why it matters**; the two or three dimensions that most constrain adaptation; sequenced interventions with realistic constraints; and the tensions your recommendations force, including who bears the cost.
+This track may be completed individually or in pairs.

 **Graded on:** depth of analysis or technical sophistication; feasibility and realism; integration of course concepts; quality of writing or technical execution; and how seriously the governance tensions are confronted.

 ### Oral Presentation (25%)